oVirt/ovirt-site/source/uncategorized/local-jenkins-for-the-people.html.md

 *   **[user]** - The user you use to work on your stuff (In order to clone from your repo).
 *   **[git-repo-location]** - The location of the git repo on the [git-host] - i.e. ~/git/ovirt-engine

+# Prerequisites

+Make sure you have ntpd installed and running, a good server to use is (in /etc/ntp.conf):

+      # server 10.5.26.10

 # Install & configure Jenkins

 ### Installing Jenkins